Bethel Heights Vineyard: History

 Hearing about the growing Oregon wine industry and the work of pioneering winemakers making Pinot noir, the Casteel brothers and their wives sold their houses in Seattle, Washington and purchased land that was slated to become a trailer park in the Eola Hills northwest of the city of Salem, Oregon.
 The land was deemed "not suitable for farming," but the Casteels found the south-facing slope with good exposure and shallow, well-drained soils to be ideal for viticulture, so they purchased the land and planted 14 acre of Pinot noir vines in 1977.
 The Casteels named the area Bethel Heights after the unincorporated area of Bethel, Polk County, Oregon where the estate is located.

 Over the years, the Casteels expanded and planted more acres to Pinot noir and other varieties such as Chardonnay and Pinot blanc.
 In 1984, a winery was built on the estate and they began producing wine under the Bethel Heights label with Terry Casteel taking over the main winemaking duties.
 By 1992, the winery operation had grown enough that the vineyard stopped selling fruit to other wineries and began using all of the estate grapes for the Bethel Heights label.

 Many of Ted and Terry Casteel's children have followed in their parents' footsteps and are working in the winery.
 In 2007, Terry and Marilyn's son Ben Casteel took over head winemaking duties, as Terry's sense of smell declined due to the advancement of Parkinson.
 Ted and Pat's daughter Mimi was the general manager and viticulturist until 2016, when she left Bethel Heights to focus on her own vineyard, Hope Well.
 Today, the winery is still owned by members of the Casteel-Dudley-Webb families.

 Vineyards

 Bethel Heights Vineyard is a 75 acre site located on the west slope of the Eola Hills just northwest of Salem in the shadow of Mount Jefferson.
-The grapevines are planted on south facing slopes at elevations between 480–620 feet above sea level.
+The grapevines are planted on south facing slopes at elevations between 480 and 620 feet above sea level.
 The estate has a diverse soil profile with soils at the 300 feet elevation being among some of the oldest soils in the Willamette Valley including sandstone and marine sediment that was laid over 35 million years ago when what is today Oregon was still part of the Pacific Ocean.
 At 500 feet elevation, the soil is much younger with red clay and volcanic soils from previous eruptions in the Cascade Range.

 As of 2008, Bethel Heights had 50 acre planted with 37 acre dedicated exclusively to Pinot noir that is partitioned into individual blocks.
 These include: